f0i/identify/README.md

-# Identify
+# Identify - Sign in with OAuth2

-Identify is an authentication provider for the Internet Computer, providing an endpoint for the standard authentication client to request Sign In with Google.
+Identify is an authentication provider for the Internet Computer.

-It also lets whitelisted apps look up the email address for a specific principal.
+Users can sign in with existing web2 accounts:

+- Sign in with OpenID Connect (OIDC/JWT provider)
+  - Sign in with Google
+  - Sign in with Auth0
+  - Sign in with Zitadel
+  - Sign in with Apple
+  - Sign in with Microsoft
+  - Sign in with LinkedIn
+  - Sign in with Facebook
+  - ...
+- Sign in with PKCE (generic OAuth2 provider)
+  - Sign in with GitHub
+  - Sign in with X

+Developers can easily integrate Identify into their own apps by useing any of the IC's authentication client libraries.

+Dapps can access user information provided by the authentication services, enabling richer user experiences on the Internet Computer.
+The available fields include:

+- **Username**
+- **Email address**
+- **Profile picture**
+- ...

 # Integration